itsDigvijaysing/What-I-Learned/IITH/Advanced Computer Networks.md

 - (nCr) is the binomial coefficient, representing the number of ways to choose r successes from n trials.
 - r is the number of successes (where 0≤r≤n).

+## Why Packet Sharing:

+- Resource Sharing so High Users can use simultaneously.
+- Simpler and No High Presetup.
+- Excessive Congestion Possible (Packet Delay, Packet loss due to buffer overflow, so need protocols for reliability(Congestion Control))